 1 A bill to be entitled 2 An act relating to boating safety education; amending 3 s.
-327.395, F.S.; requiring commission-approved 4 boating safety education courses or temporary 5 certificate examinations to include components 6 relating to certain safety measures; requiring the 7 commission to incorporate certain information into 8 boating safety campaigns and education materials; 9 providing an effective date.
-10 Be It Enacted by the Legislature of the State of Florida: 11 12 Subsection (3) of section 327.395, Florida 13 Section 1.
-14 Statutes, is amended to read: 327.395 Boating safety education.-15 16 Any commission-approved boating safety education 17 course or temporary certificate examination developed or 18 approved by the commission must include a component regarding: 19 (a) Diving vessels, awareness of divers in the water, 20 divers-down warning devices, and the requirements of s.
+327.395, F.S.; requiring boating safety education 4 courses and temporary certificate examinations to 5 include specified information; directing the Fish and 6 Wildlife Conservation Commission to include specified 7 information in boating safety campaigns and education 8 materials; providing an effective date.
+9 10 Be It Enacted by the Legislature of the State of Florida: 11 Section 1.
+12 Subsection (3) of section 327.395, Florida 13 Statutes, is amended to read: 14 327.395 Boating safety education.-Any commission-approved boating safety education 15 course or temporary certificate examination developed or 16 17 approved by the commission must include a component regarding: 18 Diving vessels, awareness of divers in the water, 19 divers-down warning devices, and the requirements of s.
 327.331.
-21 (b) The risks associated with a passenger placing any 22 portion of his or her appendage outside of a vessel while the 23 vessel is underway.
-24 The proper use of an engine cutoff switch, as appropriate for certain vessels.
+The risks associated with a passenger placing any 20 21 portion of his or her appendage outside of a vessel while the vessel is underway.

+(c) The proper use of an engine cutoff switch, as appropriate for certain vessels.